jose-vs/Pi-Block-Collision-/README.md

 ![](images/3b1b.JPG)

 ### How it works and what it does

-in the video, he explains different methods in how to prove this but in code, I decided that making a program with the formula for elastic collision and just counting all the times it collides with another block or the wall can also work...
+I decided to code this in java with javaswing as its the only thing I've learnt so far in my studies which will allow me to add a GUI to my code. providing that the blocks are purely elastic, I implemented the formula for elastic Collision in my code to update the velocity value for a block object for every collision.
+If the block hits the wall, the velocity changes from negative to positive as there is no energy lost during that collision.
+We can just count all the times that this collision occurs.

 ![](images/elasticCollision.JPG)

 ### version 1.0